Paddy "the Cope" Gallagher

 Paddy "The Cope" Gallagher (Pádraig Ó Gallchóir; 25 December 1871 – 24 June 1966) was the founder of The Cope (officially called the Templecrone Agricultural Co-operative Society).
 A businessman and campaigner for West Donegal, he was born in Cleendra, Templecrone, part of The Rosses in the west of County Donegal, Ireland.

-At an early age he began work as a hired boy working as a farm labourer, first in County Donegal and then as a potato picker (or potato gatherer) in Scotland.
-It was this hard work, with its long hours and poor pay, he was later to say, that inspired him to found a co-operative movement back home in County Donegal.
+At an early age, he began work as a hired boy working as a farm labourer, first in County Donegal and then as a potato picker (or potato gatherer) in Scotland.
+It was this hard work, with its long hours and poor pay, he was later to say, that inspired him to found a cooperative movement back home in County Donegal.
 His co-op was opposed by local vested interests and he had to buy his own boats to do his importing.
-He also helped to co-ordinate the local fishing and textile co-operatives, allowing such workers to swap their produce for goods in his local co-operative shops.
+He also helped to coordinate the local fishing and textile co-operatives, allowing such workers to swap their produce for goods in his local co-operative shops.
 He wrote an autobiography, published in 1939, called Patrick Gallagher: My Story.

 Gallagher was the grandfather of the politician Pat "the Cope" Gallagher.
 An image of Gallagher was featured on an Irish postage stamp issued in 2006.